 Business knowledge and skills are useful in many realms, including the nonprofit sector and entrepreneurship.
 Understanding how to develop, manage, and track an organization's budget is a highly useful set of skills in many areas of work.
 Knowing how to effectively market events, products, and services is also highly useful to sustainability professionals, and understanding economic processes is important to work in nearly any organization.
 The Business Emphasis in Sustainability Studies is designed help those interested in developing these skills the opportunity to do so through taking 22 additional credits of business-oriented courses.
-When you take junior and senior level business courses required for this emphasis, these courses also count toward the upper division credit requirement for the Sustainability Studies degree.
+When you take junior and senior level business courses required for this emphasis, these courses also count toward fulfilling the upper division credit requirement for the Sustainability Studies degree (9 credits total required).
 If you plan your degree carefully, you need not take more total credits to complete the Business Emphasis than you need to complete the major in Sustainability Studies.
-A detailed description of course requirements for the Business Emphasis is available online
+A detailed description of course requirements for the Business Emphasis is available online (http://coloradomtn.edu/programs/sustainability\studies/curriculum/).